 The roof has a laser marked centerline to use for bending the roof angle.
-You will need to cut this deeper with your knife....go slowly.... until you can bend the roof slightly.
+You will need to cut this deeper with your knife....go slowly, watch for wood grain deflection.... until you can bend the roof slightly.
 Next, mark locations for 4 of the roof trusses, equal distance apart and away from the ends.
-Also draw lines along both inside long edges to indicate the length of the truss so when gluing you don't get it out so far that it will hit the sides(s).
+Also draw lines along both inside long edges to indicate the length of the truss so when gluing you don't get it out to far that it will hit the sides(s).

 I like to tape one edge of the roof, upside down, to my table to hold it when gluing the trusses.
-I then apply a bead of glue on the flat underside for one truss and put the truss in place, making sure it doesn't go outside the edge line and lines up with the center crease.
-Once set up, I glue a second truss in the same way.
+I then apply a bead of glue on the flat underside for one end truss and put the truss in place, making sure it doesn't go outside the edge line and lines up with the center crease.
+Once set up, I glue the other end truss in the same way.
 After set, I fold the roof to meet the other edge of the truss.
-If it looks OK, I put lines of glue down and bend the roof to the trusses, letting it dry.
+If it looks OK, I put lines of glue down and bend the roof to the trusses, letting it dry (holding with clamps at the truss ends).
 Then I add the last two trusses, holding the bend in the roof with some light rubber bands.
 Be careful not to over bend the roof.
 Once dry, try the roof on the car for fit.
 Check the underside overhang.
 If necessary, the ends of a problem truss can be cut back slightly.